How much house can I afford to buy based on my income?

-When you apply for a mortgage, your bank will typically look at your front- and back-end ratio to determine how much you can borrow.
-Use our house affordability calculator to help estimate how much house you can afford based on your income, debt obligations, and the details of your home loan.
-You should consult your financial advisor to determine if this estimate makes sense with your circumstances.
+When starting the process of buying a home, use our house affordability calculator to help estimate how much house you can afford based on your income, debt obligations, and the details of your home loan.
+Consult your financial advisor to determine if this estimate makes sense with your circumstances.

 Home affordability calculator